msiebuhr/node-statsd-client/README.md

 	}, 100 * Math.random());
     sdc.close(); // 1 - Closes socket early.

 The call is idempotent, so you can call it "just to be sure".
-And if you use it again, the socket will automatically be created again, and a new timeout-timer started.
+And if you submit new metrics later, the socket will automatically be re-created, and a new timeout-timer started.

 What's broken
 -------------